The broadband industry has scored a major victory: The Federal Communications Commission has overturned its own Obama era net neutrality protections.

 In a party-line vote, the FCC formally agreed to start the process of gathering feedback before drafting a more specific plan (#bureaucracy).
 But FCC chair Ajit Pai, has made it clear that, barring a successful legal challenge, the agency will give up its authority to actually enforce net neutrality regulations.

 The country’s largest broadband providers say you have nothing to worry about.
 In fact, the industry now claims to love net neutrality.
 But what the industry is calling “net neutrality” doesn’t really fit the full definition.
 It’s a version of net neutrality that doesn’t cover the loopholes internet providers have already discovered.
-If the FCC decides to drop its own protections, you probably won’t wake up one day to find YouTube or Slack blocked.
+The FCC decided to drop its own protections, you probably won’t wake up one day to find YouTube or Slack blocked.
 But the principles that made the internet what it is today could still erode over time.

 We can all agree that inter-connectivity is part of our future, and its backbone is the internet.
 It is important that access to the net remains open, accessible and equitable, to ensure that it can continue to benefit humanity as a whole, and not just to the few.